Mental health and wellbeing strategy: Leadership Board - terms of reference

 Membership

-Membership includes representation from a range of Scottish Government portfolio areas, local government, NHS boards, Integrated Joint Boards (IJBs) and the third sector.
-The board will be jointly chaired by the Minister for Social Care, Mental Wellbeing and Sport and the COSLA Health and Social Care spokesperson.
+Membership includes representation from a range of Scottish Government portfolio areas, local government, NHS boards, Integrated Joint Boards (IJBs), the third sector and trade unions.
+The Board will be jointly chaired by the Minister for Social Care, Mental Wellbeing and Sport and the COSLA Health and Social Care Spokesperson.
+The membership was initially agreed on the basis of joint agreement by the co-chairs, with scope to update this as needed on an ongoing basis (see operation of the leadership board section).

 Membership is on a voluntary, non-remunerated basis.